Varicose Vein FAQ

 Spider veins can cause symptoms of itching, burning, heaviness, and fatigue.

 Sclerotherapy is used to treat spider veins.
-A pharmaceutical called a sclerosant is injected into the abnormal veins causing them to shrink and disappear.
+A member of our Sclerotherapy team will inject sclerosant into the abnormal veins causing them to shrink and disappear.
 Blood is rerouted to nearby healthy veins.

 After treatment, spider veins may become inflamed, and more prominent than they were before.
 This resolves with time as the body absorbs the veins.